MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Ultra-SSD or Azure NetApp Files should be used for log volumes in production HANA deployments that use E-series SKUs.
 Azure NetApp Files should be used for log volumes and HANA data volumes.

-- Use [large instances](/azure/virtual-machines/workloads/sap/hana-overview-architecture) for processing online transactions and scale-up deployments larger than 12 TB.
+- Use [Large Instances](/azure/virtual-machines/workloads/sap/hana-overview-architecture) for processing online transactions and scale-up deployments larger than 12 TB.

 **Design considerations for storage:**